Hes-Siemelink/instacli/instacli-spec/commands/instacli/http/DELETE.md

-# Command: PUT
+# Command: DELETE

-`PUT` sends a PUT request to an HTTP endpoint.
+`DELETE` sends a DELETE request to an HTTP endpoint.

 | Content type | Supported                         |
 |--------------|-----------------------------------|